Jake Fraley Player Props: Reds vs. Braves

-Jake Fraley and his .436 on-base percentage over his past 10 games (78 points higher than his season-long percentage), will be in action for the Cincinnati Reds versus the Atlanta Braves and AJ Smith-Shawver on June 23 at 6:40 PM ET.
+The Cincinnati Reds, including Jake Fraley (.476 on-base percentage in past 10 games, 115 points above season-long percentage), take on starter Charlie Morton and the Atlanta Braves at Great American Ball Park, Sunday at 1:40 PM ET.

-In his most recent game, he had two hits (going 2-for-4 with a home run and two RBI) against the Rockies.
+In his last game, he notched a home run while going 1-for-2 against the Braves.

 Jake Fraley Game Info & Props vs. the Braves